New Frontiers in Research Fund

 The New Frontiers in Research Fund (NFRF) supports world-leading international, high-risk/high-reward, transformative and rapid-response research.

-NFRF is composed of three streams that support specific goals and also has the flexibility to launch special calls:
+NFRF is composed of three streams that support specific goals and also occasionally launches special calls:

-1. The Exploration stream generates opportunities for Canada to build strength in high-risk, high-reward and interdisciplinary research (up to $100k in direct research costs per year for up to 2 years; minimum 2 applicants; annual competition);
+The Exploration stream generates opportunities for Canada to build strength in high-risk, high-reward and interdisciplinary research.
+This competition takes place annually.

-3. The International stream enhances opportunities for Canadian researchers to participate in research with international partners (via joint funding calls with international agencies on topics of international relevance, and eligible and funded Horizon Europe calls).
+The International stream enhances opportunities for Canadian researchers to participate in research with international partners

 Special calls are targeted to support emerging research as needed.
-To date, the following special calls have been launched:
+Calls for the following topics have launched in recent years:

 The NFRF program has five broad selection criteria for the evaluation of applications.
 The weighting and definition of each criterion, and the elements considered for each, vary between competition streams and stages to reflect their unique objectives.